Along German rivers with Nick 2023 Page 2

 It would have been lovely to linger in Luxembourg, swanning around one of Europe’s most expensive cities among the bankers, business tycoons, and real estate moguls, pretending that we had more money than we did and could just sit perpetually, enjoying the view from behind the obsolete but gorgeous fortifications.

 But instead, we were going to do something even cooler: Board a train to Paris, one of Europe’s largest and most culturally dynamic (and also, yes, most expensive) cities.
-Our time was limited, and frankly it was better to be spending it in Paris now that I had checked the box for Luxembourg off of my bucket list.
+Our time was limited, and frankly it was better to be spending it in Paris now that I had checked the Luxembourg box on my bucket list.

 Sorry, bankers and fortifications, you’re just not cool enough!